 Our ambitious and forward-thinking approach to Computing prepares children for the future.
-Equipped with the cutting-edge tools and facilities in our STEAM centre, children experiment with micro bits, green screens, 3D printers and blue an early age, beginning with block code and progressing to advanced programming languages in UKS2.
+Equipped with the cutting-edge tools and facilities in our STEAM centre, children experiment with micro bits, green screens, 3D printers and blue bots.
+We teach the fundamentals of coding from an early age, beginning with block code and progressing to advanced programming languages in UKS2.
 Ultimately, children learn everything they need to develop simple video games and websites.